cecid/hermes-docs/docs/source/web_service_communication.rst

 Please note that a message is considered to be downloaded when the message id is returned by this REST API call.

-For the details specification of this REST API, please refer to `HERMES RESTful OpenAPI Specification <https://app.swaggerhub.com/apis/cecid-dev/Hermes2/1.0.0>`_.
+For the detailed specification of this REST API, please refer to `HERMES RESTful OpenAPI Specification <https://app.swaggerhub.com/apis/cecid-dev/Hermes2/1.0.0>`_.

 .. _ebms-2-0-receiver-ws: